polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

     -   Create the following DNS Host (A) records:

-        -   **s03-ascs-v0 10.0.1.6** (this IP address must match the IP address that will be assigned to the front end of the ASCS-layer internal load balancer)
+        -   **s03-ascs-v0 10.0.1.6** (This IP address must match the IP address that will be assigned to the front end of the ASCS-layer internal load balancer.)

-        -   **s03-ascs-ers0 10.0.1.8** (this IP address must match the IP address that will be assigned to the first Azure VM of the ASCS-layer)
+        -   **s03-ascs-ers0 10.0.1.8** (This IP address must match the IP address that will be assigned to the first Azure VM of the ASCS-layer.)

-        -   **s03-ascs-ers1 10.0.1.9** (this IP address must match the IP address that will be assigned to the second Azure VM of the ASCS-layer)
+        -   **s03-ascs-ers1 10.0.1.9** (This IP address must match the IP address that will be assigned to the second Azure VM of the ASCS-layer.)

-        -   **s03-di-v0 10.0.1.28** (this IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0)
+        -   **s03-di-v0 10.0.1.28** (This IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0.)

-        -   **s03-di-v1 10.0.1.29** (this IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1)
+        -   **s03-di-v1 10.0.1.29** (This IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1.)

-    -   Enable non-secure updates
+    -   Enable non-secure updates.

 -   In the contoso.com Active Directory:

-    -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific users and groups
+    -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific users and groups.

     -   Create the following user accounts with non-expiring password set to **demo\@pass123** that will be used to facilitate the SAP implementation:

         -   **s03-su**: member of contoso\\Domain Admins and contoso\\Administrators.
-You will use this account to perform all operating system level configuration tasks, including installation of all SAP components
+You will use this account to perform all operating system level configuration tasks, including installation of all SAP components.

-        -   **s03-db-0-sqlsvc**: you will use this account to configure SQL Server 2017 services on the first SQL Server VM
+        -   **s03-db-0-sqlsvc**: you will use this account to configure SQL Server 2017 services on the first SQL Server VM.

-        -   **s03-db-1-sqlsvc**: you will use this account to configure SQL Server 2017 services on the second SQL Server VM
+        -   **s03-db-1-sqlsvc**: you will use this account to configure SQL Server 2017 services on the second SQL Server VM.

 ### Task 3: Deploy the Scale-Out File Server (SOFS) cluster